 Bladnoch Whisky Distillery

 Where else to go on a sunny Sunday morning but a whisky distillery?
-Unfortunately it’s not yet open to the public so I could only get photos from the outside.
+Unfortunately it was closed when we visited so I could only get photos from the outside.
 Scotland’s most southern distillery, which began production in 1817, has recently been saved from closure by Australian businessman David Prior.
-Along with master distiller and blender Ian MacMillan, David has set about refurbishing and restoring this historic distillery ready to start producing again in 2017.
+Along with master distiller and blender Ian MacMillan, David has set about refurbishing and restoring this historic distillery which now produces an award winning range of Bladnoch single malts.

 Kirkcudbright Farmers Market

 Kirkcudbright is without a doubt one of the prettiest villages I’ve laid eyes on and I didn’t need an excuse to delve into the local farmers markets.
 These farmers markets are held regularly throughout Dumfries and Galloway and are ideal if you want to see a whole load of local producers all in one place.
 The day I was there also happened to be the children’s fair and the vintage market so it’s no exaggeration when I say the whole village was buzzing.
 I LOVED this place!
 Even when the rain reappeared it didn’t dampen spirits and the organisers knew enough about the Scottish weather to erect marquees so I stayed dry this time while I was shopping for some pastries to take home.